Abraham Peyrenc de Moras: Enrichment through the 'Système de Law'

 Fargès underwrote the French East India Company for a million Pounds and was counted among the great men of Mississippi.
 He sold his shares before the system collapsed in 1720.
 He gave 27 million in Letters of Exchange during the Opération du visa for which he received 20 Million in new bonds.
 Having become extremely rich, he purchased two offices of secretary to the King, one for himself and the other for his father, the Royal Notary to the Monts du Lyonnais.

 With so good a master, Abraham Peyrenc as well made his way.
 He became one of the most driven bankers of the capital.
 As early as 1719, his fortune was made and he could retire from business and enter into government.
 In 1720 he purchased the post of secretary to the King and was given Nobility.
 He purchased lands.
 But his landed nobility was not enough, he wanted to have the status of noblesse de robe, for which he had to learn both Latin and the Law.
 He surrounded himself with masters who taught these to him and made him a lawyer, which was necessary for him to purchase the post on the council of State, which cost a fortune, over 200,000 pounds.
 Between 1720 and 1722 he was an advisor at the Parlement de Metz then maître des requêtes.
-Being brought into the confidences of Louise Françoise de Bourbon, Duchess of Bourbon, the legitimate daughter of Louis XIV, he was named her chief of council in 1723.
+Being brought into the confidences of Louise Françoise, Princess of Condé, the legitimated daughter of Louis XIV, he was named her chief of council in 1723.
 In Mars of the same year, he became a member of the office of the Prime Minister to the Indes, and in August he was made chief Inspector.
 The crowning moment was in 1731 when he became Kings Commissioner for the company.
 A commissioner reports only to the Controller General of Finances, thus he was the true master of the company.

 His portrait (now at the Musée cévenol) is the proof of his social climb, and his entrance into the nobility.
 It expresses the desire to create a new nobility which attempts to follow the aristocratic model.
 The aesthetics of the portrait are attributed at times to Nicolas de Largillière, at others to Hyacinthe Rigaud, hesitating between an official portrait, pompous and uptight, and a psychological portrait.
 Abraham Peyrenc, who acquired the marquisat of Moras, was eternalized in a slight three-quarters pose, smiling amicably, his look without insolence, in a curly wig without stiffness, dressed in silk velvet suit, adorned with lace.
 The human qualities of his personality are placed in the foreground, much more than his occupation or his wealth.
 The arms he chose reflect his path from le Vigan: from the opening, sewn with gold nuggets, to the brocaded gold band.